 - Protein: 2g

-Keywords: Healthy pumpkin bread recipe, How to make moist pumpkin bread
+Keywords: Healthy pumpkin bread recipe, sugar-free pumpkin bread, pumpkin bread recipe that is healthy

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 I only recommend products that I know, trust and love!